This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This cauliflower stuffing is probably my favorite healthy makeover when it comes to low carb Thanksgiving side dishes.
 That’s saying a lot!
 I’ve accumulated quite a few holiday recipes already, and really do love so many of them.

 Of course, you’ll still want to make the other classics.
-Those would be cranberry sauce, green bean casserole, and (low carb) sweet potato casserole – obviously.
+Those would be cranberry sauce, green bean casserole, (low carb) sweet potato casserole, and keto sugar-free pecan pie – obviously.
 Low carb stuffing was the logical choice for the next one to recreate.

 Stuffing has never been my absolute favorite holiday dish, though.
 I was surprised to find that the cauliflower stuffing turned out to rival the others as the best!
 That, right there, is a reason to try it.